ben-barbier/WP-Splash-Image/readme.txt

 = 2.5.0 =
 * Update persistance method (use new tables). -> http://codex.wordpress.org/Creating_Tables_with_Plugins
-* Add menu box to display database informations
+* Add "demo" button to display splah image in wsi settings page

 = 2.4.0 =
 * Work on incompatibility with "WP super cache" (it desactivate sessions and splash screen display all the time).
 I've set the session in cookie to fix it (tkx to Emmanuel Barraud of [laclefnumerique.com](http://www.laclefnumerique.com/) for his help).